 It’s not embarrassing to talk about psychosis.
-Thirty years ago people thought it was embarrassing to talk about cancer, now there are adverts on the telly and people can’t shut up about it.
-You’d think psychosis was inherently tumultuous but it’s often very tedious, predictable even.
+Thirty years ago people thought it was embarrassing to talk about cancer, now there are adverts on the telly for cancer charities and people can’t shut up about it.

 This page was meant to be an in-depth look at my psychosis but I ended up going off on all sorts of tangents.
 For now, it gives a brief introduction to my symptoms, my medication, my relations with The Staff, my adventures in homelessness and my education and brilliant career.